 - Right to Correct: You have the right to request that we correct inaccurate personal information we maintain about you.

-- Right to Opt-Out: You have the right to opt-out of the "sale" or "sharing" of your personal information (as those terms are defined under applicable state laws) and the processing of your personal information for targeted advertising purposes.
+- Right to Opt-Out: You have the right to opt-out of the “sale” or “sharing” of your personal information (as those terms are defined under applicable state laws) and the processing of your personal information for targeted advertising purposes.
+To the extent Networking Assistant Output information is considered a “sale” or “sharing” under applicable law, we will honor applicable opt-out rights.

 - Right to Non-Discrimination: You have the right not to be discriminated against for exercising your privacy rights.